Scrap Molding Signs

 You guys!
 I’m so excited to share these easy scrap molding signs with you!
 Sometimes projects are accidental around My Repurposed Life!
-While cleaning the garage out, I found a couple of small pieces of molding that I just couldn’t get rid of.
-I'm not sure what kind of molding this is.
+While cleaning the garage, I found some small pieces of molding that I couldn’t get rid of.
+I’m not sure what kind of molding this is.
 I don’t think it’s crown molding because it doesn’t have definitive “wall” and “ceiling” profiles.
-Loving it so much, I will be on the lookout for more of it when I visit Vendors’ Village.
+I love it so much that I will look for more when visiting Vendors’ Village.

-I searched my archives to find the project I used this on originally and I couldn’t find it.
+I searched my archives to find the project I used this on initially but couldn’t find it.
 Since it’s a scrap piece, I’m sure I used the larger piece on a former project.
-It’s difficult to tell from the picture but this scrap molding is about 12-14 inches long.
+It’s difficult to tell from the picture, but this scrap molding is about 12-14 inches long.

-The picture is a little askew, but I cut it on my miter saw on a 45° angle.
+The picture is a little askew, but I cut it on my miter saw at a 45° angle.
 Cutting it this way gives the scrap molding a better profile, making it prettier.

 I cut off the smallest amount possible.